 8) Full Court Press: Full court pressure defense is not permitted in the Boys Grades 1-2 League, the Boys Grades 3-4 League, the Girls Grades 1-2 League, and the Girls Grades 3-4 League.
 An offensive team that loses possession of the ball in its front court (either via making a basket, a turnover, a defensive rebound, etc.) must immediately retreat to its back court.
 No defensive pressure can be placed on the other team’s players while they control the ball in their back court.
 A violation of this rule results in a stoppage of play and the awarding of the ball to the controlling team.
-This call supersedes any fouls or other violations committed while the ball in in the back court or subsequent action.
+This call supersedes any fouls or other violations committed while the ball is in the back court or subsequent action.
 Defenders in these cases may not cross the line (often a blue line) approximately 6-10 feet from the center court line until the offensive player crosses the center court line and is clearly in the front court (defenders lining up on the center court line to steal the ball is specifically prohibited).

 10) Lane Violations: In the Boys Grades 1-2 and Girls Grades 1-2 Leagues, a violation will be called after an offensive player is observed remaining in the lane for 5 seconds.
 All other leagues will observe the high school rule of 3 seconds.